GoddeerisEdouard/UGentAutoLogin/README.md

 => log in to `https://login.microsoftonline.com/` with your UGent account & make sure to "remember" the account.

-## Development
+## Contributing
 You can build & test the extension while developing by using the build script.
+You will need [npm](https://github.com/npm/cli) for this.

 ```sh
 npm run build:<platform>